Clean light blinking — error

 How Much Does This Repair Cost?

-DIY parts for fixing a blinking Clean light on your KitchenAid KDTE334GPS typically run between $10–$80, depending on whether you need a new control board, door latch, or thermal fuse.
-A professional service call usually costs $150–$300 including labor and parts.
+DIY parts for fixing a blinking Clean light on your KitchenAid KDTE334GPS typically range from $10–$80, depending on whether you need a new control board, door latch, or thermal fuse.
+A professional service call usually costs $150–$300, including labor and parts.
 Tackling this repair yourself can save you $100 or more.

 Frequently Asked Questions